AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson4/plot_influencer.rst

 How to use this material
 ------------------------

 This material is taught as part of a 6 hour learning session.
-Your Juenga instructor will have booked a time for an in-person or online two hour session.
+Your Kujenga instructor will have booked a time for an in-person or online two hour session.
 This means you have two hours to work to do either side of the session.
 Here is what you should do:

 *Before coming to the class*: You should read through this entire page.
-At the section on matrix multiplication, try to solve the example both by hand and using Python.
+At the section on multiplying a matrix and a vector, try to solve the example both by hand and using Python.
 If you get stuck look `here <LINK NEEDED>`_), but otherwise you should simply read through and try to understand what we are doing.
 Once you have read through, you should download this page as a Jupyter notebook or as Python code by clicking the links at the bottom of this page.
 You will need to have a Python environment set up on your computer or access via Google Colab (see here for